MikeCook9994/homelab/docs/configure-proxmox-host.md

 ## Generate SSH Keys

-Generate SSH keys for both the `root`.
+Generate SSH keys for the `root` user.
 Copy the public key to this repo's `publickey` file.

 ## Configure SSH